ajomon-jose/Fruits-Classification-using-CNN/README.md

 # Fruits-Classification-using-CNN
-Business Challenge: Automatic Fruit Classification for Smart Supermarkets¶
+Business Challenge: Automatic Fruit Classification for Smart Supermarkets

 Context
 Supermarkets are increasingly investing in smart self-checkout technologies to optimize customer experience, reduce lines, and eliminate manual weighing and labeling processes for fruits and vegetables.
 This scenario requires an automatic image-based classification solution, integrated into checkout systems, capable of correctly identifying various types of fruits, vegetables, nuts, and seeds, even under different lighting and positioning conditions.